11 Google Analytics Reports You Might Not Know About

-Google Analytics is the primary measurement platform for millions of websites and digital marketing campaigns.
+Google Analytics is the website and marketing measurement platform of choice for many.

-Along with Google Search Console and other third-party measurement tools and platforms, Google Analytics provides insight into key metrics on your audience, organic search, paid search, social media, and website performance.
+New reports and tools are added on a regular basis.
+Plus, we can connect other Google data products such as Search Console and Google Ads.

-While it is a given that Google Analytics is a part of our daily routines for monitoring performance and reporting, we can get into a routine of just going in and getting the stats and using the reports we always have.
+Those are important, as well as taking the step of configuring the settings for your specific site.

 1. Custom Dashboards

-How many times do you jump into Google Analytics to find the same report, same stats, or slice of data?
+How many times do you jump into Google Analytics to find the same report, stats, or slice of data?

 How many times do you have to answer the same question for a stakeholder?